doitintl/iris3/README.md

         * E.g., you can see a log sample for bucket creation, in file `sample_data/storage.buckets.create.log_message.json`.
 (Or create a bucket and look at the log.)
         * In that file you see `"methodName": "storage.buckets.create"`.

-4. Add roles in `roles.yaml` allowing Iris, for each resource type, to list, get, and update (permission setLabels, for resources where it is available, or update where it is not).
+4. Add permissions in `permissions-for-iris-custom-role.yaml` to be granted to the Iris custom role, allowing Iris, for each resource type, to list, get, and update (permission setLabels, for resources where it is available, or update where it is not).

 ### Testing